romanokeser/romanokeser/README.md

 - Unity Animator
 - DoTween
 - Basic kowledge of compute shaders
+- Desktop App development (WPF .NET)

 ### 😶‍ About me:
 I’m an IT student at Polytechnic of Međimurje in Čakovec (3rd year/advanced university student).
 I spent six months at Erasmus student exchange in Portugal (IPCA University) where I participated in many different projects and learning new technologies.
+Oh yes, and I love working with Unity

 ### 🌱 Currently Learning:
 - Flutter/Dart